 Labor burden analysis decomposes the labor burden and determines the basis for the contractor’s charges for payroll taxes, insurance, and fringe Audit for activity which may not be legitimate reimbursable costs.

-It reviews other components of contractor’s labor burden charges for appropriate methodology in application Trace payroll charges to the contractor’s payroll register.
-Also, it decompose the union benefits charges and separate from labor burden charges
+It reviews other components of the contractor’s labor burden charges for appropriate methodology in application Trace payroll charges to the contractor’s payroll register.
+Also, it decomposes the union benefits charges and separates them from labor burden charges.

 5. Change order analysis and pricing analysis

 Pricing analysis ensures the change order represents a legitimate change in scope.
-It determines whether or not any owner provided items might have been used.
-Also, it verifies that contractor does not participate in subcontractor buy-outs of inflated change order price proposals
+It determines whether or not any owner-provided items might have been used.
+Also, it verifies that the contractor does not participate in subcontractor buy-outs of inflated change order price proposals

 6. Subcontract analysis